Pygmy Hippo

 Fun Facts for Kids

-• These mammals possess a four-chambered stomach.
+• Pygmy hippos have a four-chambered stomach.
 However, they are not true ruminants and hence ferment food and use microbes in a different way than true ruminants.
 Additionally, Pygmy hippos never chew their cud.

 • Each individual of this species can consume as much as 100-150 pounds of grass per night.